GoogleCloudPlatform/java-docs-samples/dlp/README.md

 ```

 ## Inspect data for sensitive elements
-Inspect strings, files locally and on Google Cloud Storage and Cloud Datastore kinds with the DLP API.
+Inspect strings, files locally and on Google Cloud Storage, Cloud Datastore, and BigQuery with the DLP API.

 Note: image scanning is not currently supported on Google Cloud Storage.
 For more information, refer to the [API documentation](https://cloud.google.com/dlp/docs).